 User experience design has made our ears from the cocoon.
-The competition of products marketing is getting fierce, only few of business owners keep that concept in mind.
+The competition of product marketing is getting fierce, only few business owners keep that concept in mind.
 Basically they spend much time in product function design and do not have much patience for user experience.
-So let’s see what cause the problem and how to balance it.
+So let’s see what causes the problem and how to balance it.

 1. External factors are the cause of our distraction

-Nowadays, Internet is iteration and deploying faster.
+Nowadays, the Internet is iterating and deploying faster.
 Whether the project can be finished on time is often the priority for designers.
-As a result, they have to discard something that is easy to ignored.
+As a result, they have to discard something that is easy to ignore.
 That is user experience.

-Sometimes even a little bit change can bring a much better user experience.
-But it may be difficult to persuade the technology team to do that such unnecessary change.
+Sometimes even a little bit of change can bring a much better user experience.
+But it may be difficult to persuade the technology team to make such unnecessary changes.

 3. Become one with the product